It’s no secret that the Hollywood Comet loves musicals.

 -Kurt Russell has an uncredited role as “Boy Kicking Mike.”
 Russell’s brief role is kicking Elvis in the shin.
 Kurt was reluctant to kick Elvis since he was a big fan.
 Kurt said in an interview that Elvis himself paid Kurt $5 to kick him.

--Elvis Presley described co-star Joan O’Brien as “very sweet, kind and gentle,” according to Fantasy Femmes of Sixties Cinema by Tom Lisanti.
+-Elvis Presley described co-star Joan O’Brien as “very sweet, kind and gentle,” according to Fantasy Femmes of Sixties Cinema: Interviews With 20 Actresses from Biker, Beach, and Elvis Movies by Tom Lisanti.

 -Originally, Elizabeth Tiu was wanted to play Sue-Lin, but she was unavailable.
 Instead, Elizabeth’s younger sister Vicky Tiu was cast.
 This was Vicky’s only film.